Did ‘silencer’ make a difference in Virginia Beach carnage?

 “Clearly this was an individual who did understand and have experience with firearms and had given potentially some forethought into the advantage that using a suppressor would offer him, particularly the suppressor coupled with the caliber of weapon he was using,” said Thor Eells, executive director of the National Tactical Officers Association and a retired law enforcement officer with the Colorado Springs Police Department, where he oversaw a SWAT division.

-Some have questioned how secure the building was where Craddock and all but one of his victims worked.
+Some have questioned how secure the building was where police say the shooter and all but one of his victims worked.
 A government facility, the building is open to the public, but security passes are required to enter inner offices, conference rooms and other work areas, officials said.

-As a current employee, Craddock would have had such a pass and would have known the floor plan, areas that were “easy to control,” where the best places to hide were and how to move quickly from one area to another, Eells said.
+As a current employee, the shooter would have had such a pass and would have known the floor plan, areas that were “easy to control,” where the best places to hide were and how to move quickly from one area to another, Eells said.

-While responding police might have had some familiarity with the building, it’s very possible Craddock knew it a lot better after working there for years.
+While responding police might have had some familiarity with the building, it’s very possible the shooter knew it a lot better after working there for years.

 His protracted gunfight with law enforcement officers would indicate that he “was in a place that was difficult for officers to access or engage,” Eells said.